Charlie-Nicholls/Library-At-The-End-of-Time/Compendium/Atlas/Material Plane/Toril/Faerûn/Western Heartlands/Sword Coast/Wandering Museum/Wandering Museum.md

 - Plaques around the room inform readers that these are genuine, deactivated magical scrolls.
 - Close observers notice that all of the scrolls have tears through the central sigil, though none so dramatic as the tome on the table.
 - A player who studies the scrolls and tabletop tome can make a DC 12 Intelligence (Arcana) check.
 On a success, the player knows that runes sustain magical enchantments and that damaging the rune breaks the enchantment.
-- There is a **sphinx statue** statue in the northeast corner of the exhibit.
+- There is a [[Sphinx Statue]] statue in the northeast corner of the exhibit.
 - Locked double doors in the north wall lead to the archive staging area.
 They can be unlocked using thieves' tools with a successful DC 16 Dexterity (Sleight of Hand) check.
 - [[Dr Carda Halftusk]] meets seminar attendees here at 4pm on the first day.
 She leads them up to the southwest meeting room on the second floor.